astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/01-python-environment.md

 2. **Reproducibility** - Collaborators get different results
 3. **Scientific conclusions** - Age estimates could be off by gigayears

-Consider: What if this was analyzing Planck CMB data or Type Ia supernovae for dark energy constraints?
+**Consider:** What if this was analyzing Planck CMB data or Type Ia supernovae for dark energy constraints?
 :::

-### Exercise 1.3: Environment Diagnostic
+### ⚠️ Exercise 1.3: Environment Diagnostic

 :::{admonition} Part A: Check Your Setup (5 min)
-:class: exercise
+:class: exercise, dropdown

 ```python
 import sys